fbpx

 And this is where my work lives.

-From the outside, it might appear simple: abstract art on canvas.
+From the outside, it may appear simple.
+Abstract art on canvas.

-But my collectors know that what they are acquiring is not decoration.
+But what my collectors acquire is not decoration.

 The work does not exist to fill space.

-It does not exist to coordinate with design schemes.
+It does not exist to perform inside a design scheme.

 A memory not often spoken aloud.